Mildred Trotter: Awards and honors

-Dr. Trotter received several honorary degrees, including an Sc.D. from Western College for Women in 1956, an Sc.D. from Mt.
+Trotter received several honorary degrees, including an Sc.D. from Western College for Women in 1956, an Sc.D. from Mt.
 Holyoke College in 1960, and a D.Sc. from Washington University in 1980.

 She was named as a Woman of Achievement in science in 1955, by the St. Louis Globe-Democrat.
 She was the first woman to receive the Viking Fund Medal in Physical Anthropology from the Wenner Gren Foundation for Anthropological Research in 1956.

 The Mildred Trotter Prize, named in her honor for her work on skeletal biology, is given to students for exceptional work in the field of physical anthropology.

 Biography

 In 2022, Routledge published her biography entitled Mildred Trotter and the Invisible Histories of Physical and Forensic Anthropology.
 It was written by Emily Wilson.